elotl/nodeless-hpa-tutorial/README.md

 ### Step 5: Generate load over 50% to trigger horizontal pod autoscaling

-*Please note that we did not have to setup/configure/management of Cluster Autoscaler because we are running in Nodeless mode!
+*Please note that we did not have to setup/configure/monitor/manage Cluster Autoscaler because we are running in Nodeless mode!
 Yay!*

 As `resource-consumer` to consume 600 millicores will be consumed for 300 seconds.